MarcJimenez99/cs153lab1-2/README.md

 sysproc.c
 proc.c
 ```
 and all user space programs that uses the exit system call.
-In these user space programs we will simply change the parameter of 'exit()' to 'exit(0)'.
+In these user space programs we will simply change the parameter of `exit()` to `exit(0)`.